 The final part of the training process is to export the trained model so that you can use it in your TensorFlow project.
 In the project overview page, select Artifacts and click on the … button and select Export Artifact:

-You have a choice of generating (exporting) the trained model as a TensorFlow model, or as a TFLite model (for inferencing on mobile devices).
+You have a choice of generating (exporting) the trained model as a TFLite model (for inferencing on mobile devices).
 Once the model is generated for you, click the Download button to download the model to your computer.

 I hope this article has given you a good idea of what image augmentation is all about and why you need them in the training of your machine learning models.
 In particular, I have demonstrated it using code (through the Keras module in the TensorFlow library), as well as using a no-code solution like Datature.